 The Institute for Free Speech anticipates the need for a highly experienced attorney to direct its litigation and legal advocacy.
-President Trump announced plans to nominate our longtime Legal Director to the Federal Election Commission, in which case he likely would be confirmed in late summer or fall.
+In September, President Trump announced the nomination of our longtime Legal Director to the Federal Election Commission and it is likely he would be confirmed this fall.

 About the Institute for Free Speech:

 Founded in 2005 by former Federal Election Commission Chairman Bradley A. Smith, the nonpartisan Institute for Free Speech promotes and defends First Amendment rights to freely speak, assemble, publish, and petition the government.

 Our specialty is the regulation of political activity.
 Our legal work primarily challenges campaign finance and lobbying laws that restrict First Amendment rights.
 We also represent clients in First Amendment challenges to laws that limit speech about government, and we engage publicly on the full range of First Amendment-protected activity.

 This is a rare opportunity to develop and implement a long-term legal strategy directed toward the protection of Constitutional rights.
 You would work to create legal precedents clearing away a thicket of laws and regulations that suppress speech about government and candidates for political office, that threaten citizens’ privacy if they speak or join groups, and that impose heavy burdens on organized political activity.

 The litigation and legal advocacy you would oversee comprises about half of our program activities.
 The other half consists of traditional think tank work such as research, education, communications, and external relations.

 The Legal Director will direct our litigation and legal advocacy, lead our in-house legal team, and manage and expand our network of volunteer attorneys.